Gurnam Singh

-Gurnam Singh (25 February 1899 - 31 May 1973) was an Indian politician and the 6th Chief Minister of Punjab from 8 March 1967 to 25 November 1967, and again between 17 February 1969 to 27 March 1970.
+Gurnam Singh Grewal (25 February 1899 - 31 May 1973) was an Indian politician and the 6th Chief Minister of Punjab from 8 March 1967 to 25 November 1967, and again between 17 February 1969 to 27 March 1970.
 He was the first Shiromani Akali Dal Chief minister of Punjab.
 His ministry fell due to defection of Lachhman Singh Gill, who became the next Chief Minister with the support of the Indian National Congress.
 He died in an air crash in Delhi on 31 May 1973.

 Early life

 Singh was born in Narangwal, Ludhiana on 25 February 1899 in a Grewal Jatt family.
 He graduated from the Forman Christian College, Lahore.
 He captained the hockey team of Punjab University.

 Law career

 Singh practiced Law in Lyallpur (Present day Faisalabad, Pakistan).
 Later he served as the president of the Bar Association, there.
 During the partition of Punjab, Singh moved to Punjab, India.
 He was made the judge of the PEPSU and Punjab High Courts in 1950.
 He retired from this post in 1959.